nm-z/AutoML/README.md

   Optionally switch to the Auto-Sklearn environment with `pyenv activate automl-py310`.
   Deactivate the current environment at any time using `pyenv deactivate`.

   - **Setup problems** – If `./setup.sh` fails, follow the instructions in the *Manual Installation* section to create `env-as` and `env-tpa` manually and install the required packages.
+  - **No Auto-Sklearn tests** – `setup.sh` skips the Auto-Sklearn activation test when the `env-as` environment is not created.

   - **Python version incompatibilities** – AutoGluon and Auto-Sklearn are skipped on Python 3.13.
 Use Python 3.11 for full functionality.

 ## License